liuwan95/liuwan95.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a Ph.D. candidate in the department of Electrical and Computer Engineering at Old Dominion University, advised by [Dr. Hongyi Wu](http://www.u.arizona.edu/~mhwu/).
-My research interests include Machine Learning, Computer Vision, Vision-Language Multi-Modal Learning and Cybersecurity, mainly focusing on the robustness and security of the AI systems, such as adversarial attack and backdoor attack.
+I am an assistant professor in Electrical & Computer Engineering at the University of Hawaiʻi at Mānoa.
+I received my Ph.D. in Electrical & Computer Engineering from Old Dominion University, US, in 2023, advised by [Dr. Hongyi Wu](http://www.u.arizona.edu/~mhwu/), and B.S. degree in Computer Science from Hunan University, China, in 2017.
+My research interests include Computer Vision, Vision-Language Multi-Modal Learning and Cybersecurity, mainly focusing on the robustness and safety of the AI systems, such as adversarial attack and backdoor attack.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_LiuwanZhu.pdf" "newtab" >}}resumé{{< /staticref >}}.